About the Treatment

 - Burning — An electric current that heats a wire can be used to burn off moles.
 Larger moles may take more than one treatment to fully remove them.

 All of these methods are simple.
-Dr. Shah or Dr. Booth simply numbs the area locally prior to removing the mole.
+Dr. Shah or our dermatologist will simply numb the area locally prior to removing the mole.

 Mole Removal Recovery